 “There are successful examples of companies relocating their headquarters to Georgia because what is made in Georgia is free of customs charges when it gets shipped to the EU and China.
 We want to offer tax incentives, and a good investment climate that is corruption-free, safe and secure,” says Mr Abashidze.

-The Georgian government also intends to create a centre of maritime excellence that will promotes high safety standards and environmental protection, and which will contribute to the implementation of the Global Goals for Sustainable Development.
+The Georgian government also intends to create a centre of maritime excellence that will promote high safety standards and environmental protection, and which will contribute to the implementation of the Global Goals for Sustainable Development.

 With that in mind, the government is organising the second Georgia International Maritime Forum in Batumi in September.
 The forum will bring together representatives of the world’s major maritime institutions, international inter-governmental organisations and representatives of the private sector.